Fremont Building Restoration Project

 First, you can give as soon as you're ready via these options:

-For larger amounts of $500, mail a check to 831 NE Fremont, Portland, OR 97212 made out to "Door of Hope NE" with "Building Repair" on the memo line.
+For larger amounts of $500, mail a check to 831 NE Fremont, Portland, OR 97212 made out to "Door of Hope NE" with "Building Restoration" on the memo line.
+You can also use the ACH giving option through Planning Center, which only incurs a $.30 fee.

-For smaller amounts, feel free to use PushPay.
-Select "Building Repair" as the giving type.
+For smaller amounts, feel free to use other giving options on Planning Center.
+Select "Building Restoration & Repairs" as the giving type.
 Since this extracts some fees this is not ideal for larger gift amounts.

 Updates related to our project timelines will be added below as we have them.
 Feel free to reach out to Pastor Cameron Heger (cameron@doorofhopepdx.org) with any questions at any time.
 Thank you so much for your interest and participation in this undertaking!